montyshyama/htb-traverxec/README.md

 # Initial Foothold

-Lets use Metasploit module to exploit this vulnerability.
+Lets use Metasploit module to exploit <a href="https://www.rapid7.com/db/modules/exploit/multi/http/nostromo_code_exec">this</a> vulnerability.
 Start the PostgreSQL database & the Metasploit using this command:

 ```